Common Physiotherapy Treatment Technique for Ligament Tear

 Physiotherapy Treatment for Ligament Injury

-Like many other injuries,physiotherapy plays a vital role in treating ligament injuries.
-Physiotherapy at home works effectively to reduce pain, stabilize the joint, and improve mobility, to return the patient to the baseline.
-Primary treatment involves RICE, which stands for rest, ice, compression, and elevation the bone.
+Physiotherapy at home works effectively to reduce pain, stabilise the joint, and improve mobility, to return the patient to the baseline.
+Primary treatment involves RICE, which stands for rest, ice, compression, and elevation of the bone.

 ICE: Cold contact provides relief from short-term pain in the wound area and also restricts inflammation by reducing the total amount of flow of the blood in the damaged area of the body.
 When you apply ice to the affected area, do not leave the ice directly on the skin or body.
 Instead, wrap the ice in a cloth or paper towel before applying it.
 It is recommended that the ice should be placed on the wound site after 15 to 20 minutes of an injury but no longer.